andrei-brihac/sudoku-cv/README.md

 The methods used for extracting the data are found in the **src/sudoku.py** folder.
 For more detailed information about the methods used read the docstrings.

+Also, a more detailed solution description in Romanian can be found in the **descriere-solutie.pdf** file.
+Task requirements in Romanian are in **cerinte.pdf**.

 A common method for both tasks is the cropping and straightening of the sudoku grid from the main image.
 It's done in multiple steps:

 1. Preprocessing the main image to bring out the grid edge. (see **enhance_grid**)